Scots College (Rome): 18th century

 Henry Benedict Stuart, Cardinal Duke of York and great benefactor of the Scots College, from a painting in possession the Scots College.

-William Leslie died in 1707, having seen in his lifetime the College become the a main source of priests for the Mission, and in the early eighteenth century the College enjoyed relative prosperity.
-In 1724, the administration was turned over to Italian Jesuits at the request of the Scottish clergy due to their discontent with the administration.
-The College was not left untouched by the Jansenist crisis which had an effect on the Scottish Church in the 1730s and 1740s.
-Happy years followed under the rector-ship of Lorenzo Alticozzi, who cleared debts and was able to refurbish and enlarge the college villa at Marino.
+William Leslie died in 1707, having seen in his lifetime the college transform into a main source of priests for the Mission.
+In the early eighteenth century the college enjoyed relative prosperity.
+In 1724, the administration was turned over to Italian Jesuits at the request of the Scottish clergy, due to their discontent with the administration.
+The college was not left unscathed by the Jansenist crisis which had an effect on the Scottish Church in the 1730s and 1740s.
+Happy years passed under the rector-ship of Lorenzo Alticozzi, who cleared the college debts, and then refurbished and enlarged the college villa at Marino.
+The villa was a place for the students and staff to recreate during the hot summer months.
 Notable students of this era included George Hay, John Geddes and Charles Erskine.
-The students were educated in philosophy and theology by the Jesuits at the Roman College.
-However, the Alticozzi era came to a dramatic end in 1766 whereupon the death of the Old Pretender, the rectors of the British colleges in the city, with Cardinal York and others, chose to recognise Charles Edward Stuart as King Charles III.
-This was against the policy of the Pope who had decided to recognise the Hanoverian monarchs.
+Studies in philosophy and theology took place at the Roman College under the Jesuits.
+However, the Alticozzi era came to a dramatic end in 1766.
+Upon the death of the Old Pretender, the rectors of the British colleges in the city, with Cardinal York and others, chose to recognise Charles Edward Stuart as King Charles III.
+Papal policy instead was moving on from support of the exiled Stuarts, and veered toward acceptance of the Hanoverian succession.
 Therefore all the British Rectors, including Alticozzi, were removed from office and banished by Papal order.

-The Jesuit period of the college came to an end soon afterward when the society was suppressed in 1773 by Clement XIV, by his brief Dominus ac Redemptor.
-The administration was passed to the Italian secular clergy.
-The College suffered in this period, with the maintenance of discipline failing and some administrators viewing it as a mere sinecure.
-Following visitation by Bishop Hay, John Thomson was sent as Scottish agent and was eventually replaced by Paul MacPherson upon the latter's death in 1792.
-MacPherson worked towards the College being handed over to Scottish superiors, however these efforts were interrupted by the French invasion of Rome in February 1798.
-The College was occupied by the French and MacPherson fled with the students, including those from the English and Irish Colleges who had been abandoned by their own superiors.
+In 1773, the Jesuit era came to an end abruptly when Clement XIV suppressed the society by his brief Dominus ac Redemptor.
+The administration was then passed to the Italian secular clergy.
+The college suffered in this period, with discipline failing and some administrators viewing it as a mere sinecure.
+Following visitation by Bishop Hay, John Thomson was sent as Scottish agent, and was eventually succeeded by Paul MacPherson upon the latter's death in 1792.
+MacPherson worked towards the college being handed over to Scottish superiors, however these efforts were interrupted by the French invasion of Rome in February 1798.
+The college was occupied by the French and MacPherson fled with the students, including those from the English and Irish Colleges who had been abandoned by their own superiors.
 The group of twenty-two arrived in London in June 1798 and were presented to the Prince of Wales and government ministers.